NauticalMile64/blockmeshbuilder/README.md

 How does it work?
 -----------------
 The user writes a Python script using blockmeshbuilder to create a clear, descriptive representation of the desired block structure(s).
 After creation, elements of these block structures (i.e. vertices, edges, and faces) can be manipulated, projected to simple geometries, or mated to other block structures.
-At the end of the python script, the data are written into a blockMeshDict file with a single line of code.
+At the end of the python script, the data are written to a blockMeshDict file with a single line of code.
 Then the user can run [OpenFOAM's `blockMesh` tool](https://cfd.direct/openfoam/user-guide/v8-blockMesh/) to generate the mesh.

 Simple Example
 -----------------
-Below is the [wedge.py](tests/wedge.py) example which generate wedge model shown [here](https://openfoamwiki.net/index.php/Main_ContribExamples/AxiSymmetric).
+Below is the [wedge.py](tests/wedge.py) example which generates the wedge model described [here](https://openfoamwiki.net/index.php/Main_ContribExamples/AxiSymmetric).

 ```python
 from math import radians